 Google Flights vs Skyscanner

-Google Flights and Skyscanner are leading flight comparison platforms that help travelers find and book flights.
-Google Flights excels in price tracking and integration with Google services, while Skyscanner offers broader accommodation search and more detailed filtering options.
+Google Flights and Skyscanner are both powerful flight search engines, but they differ in interface design and search depth.
+Google Flights excels at price tracking and calendar views, while Skyscanner offers broader airline coverage and advanced filtering options.

 Google Flights